 For a particular wall, king studs will match the size of adjoining studs and are fastened similarly.

-It is common to divide jack studs into two when framing windows to allow the window sill plate to pass through and end at the king studs on both sides.
+Moreover, when framing windows, it is common to divide jack studs into two to allow the window sill plate to pass through and end at the king studs on both sides.

 This increases the window frame's stability while reducing the requirement for extra support for the extremities of the window sill plate.